SpencerQuiner/SpencerQuiner/README.md

 Hello, GitHub! 👋

-I'm spencer, a student at Brigham Young University-Idaho interested in <Your Profession/Interests such as: computer science, data science, web development, machine learning, ...>.
+I'm spencer, a student at Brigham Young University-Idaho interested in software development, computer science, and machine learning.
 Welcome to my GitHub profile!

 ## About Me

-- I'm currently learning ...
+- I'm currently learning about software development and database design and managment.
 - My goals are to ...
 - Ask me about ...

 ## Technologies and Tools

-- Proficient in: <List of Programming Languages or Technologies>
+- Experience with: HTML5, CSS, Python, C#, C++
-- Skills: <Any Other Skills or Tools You Want to Highlight>
+- Skills: Proactive, Hard working, Quick Learner, Team Player

 ## Let's Connect!